Dance Arts Institute: Programs offered

-The School also runs an adult recreational program of contemporary dance classes, offered for different experience levels, held on Tuesday evenings.
+The Institute also runs an adult recreational program of contemporary dance classes, offered for all experience levels, held on Monday and Tuesday evenings.

 Faculty and affiliations

-The School's artistic director is Sasha Ivanochko, and the faculty are all practising artists.
+The School's artistic director is Heidi Strauss, and the faculty are all practising artists.

-The School is affiliated with Toronto Dance Theatre, whose artistic director is Christopher House, and many graduates of the school have become members of that company.
+The School is affiliated with Toronto Dance Theatre, whose artistic director is Andrew Tay, and many graduates of the school have become members of that company.

 A number of graduates of the School have gone on to join major Canadian and international companies, whilst others have initiated their own dance collectives, festivals and schools.

 The School is also affiliated with York University, in Toronto, and graduates may apply credits from their courses at the school towards a BFA in dance.